scriptnull/vishnubharathi.codes/source/_posts/rude.md

 I returned home that night.
 Though the victory was on the side I was part of, I couldn't really be happy about playing there.
 All that kept repeating in mind was the things that captain said to me "jump off the wall and go home".
 I wondered deeply that "wow, people could be this rude".
 If the captain were to "talk" to me instead of stating rude stuff and not giving me chance to explain what is on my side, this story would not be present here.

 Ok, pattern 1 on people who might bahave rude: "They don't care to listen what you have to say." - so maybe "listen to people on what they have to say" if you don't want to be rude.
-That was my learing from that event.
+That was my learning from that event.

 I quit playing football in school after that incident.
 But I still played street football where there is no coach or captain - lol (and no self-doubt).
 Just a plain field and a football with some good old friends near my house.